dunnebm/projects/README.md

 # Repository Outline

 ## ARM Cortex-m4 projects

+Skills used:
+- C programming
+- custom linker script
+- custom startup code
+- GPIO
+- Timer used as a pulse-width-modulator for driving servo motors
+- Timer used as trigger for periodic ADC sampling
+- ADC
+- DMA
+- SPI
+- I2C

 ### lcd
 This project tests the ILI9896 LCD's SPI interface by drawing a red square.
 The SPI interface is located in the mystm32lib directory